Toolkit ShelfFind

 The calculator uses actual face width plus the gap as the coverage width for each row.

-Linear footage is converted into board count based on the stock board length you enter.
+Linear feet or meters are converted into board count based on the stock board length you enter.

 ScopeDecking surface